 Exercise – The science behind what our brain releases during physical exercise explains why it helped me so significantly to break a sweat and release some of the depression and sadness from deep within me.
 I joined a gym, and have been going a few times a week since the spring.
 It has helped with my physical post partum recovery as well as given me mental strength.

-I would be remiss to leave out prayer.
-Over and over again.
+Prayer – Over and over again.
 In good days and bad.
 Both when I have the words, and when I am numb.
 God has been so faithfully near through the people who have reached out during this time.
 The messages, the meals, the notes, and even on days of silence.
 A relationship with God takes effort on our part, just like any other relationship, except with God He gives endlessly even when we have nothing to give back.
 He carries us when we are weak.
 He holds our burdens, and kisses our wounds.
 His love is relentless and pure, and it has sustained me during my darkest moments.

 These have all been instrumental to recovery.